 5. In your free time, what kind of pictures do you like to shoot and which ones do you avoid?

-This is a great question; I try to shoot street and portraits of people that mean alot to me.
+César Buitrago: This is a great question; I try to shoot street and portraits of people that mean a lot to me.
 When I say street I mean photos of my surroundings when I’m out in the world.
 I also shoot a lot of polaroids and a ton of film on my free time.
-If ever I’m running low on film, I’ve always got a small digital point and shoot I always carry with me in case a moment of importance arises.
+If ever I’m running low on film, I’ve always got a small digital point and shoot I always carry with me.
+In case a moment of importance arises.
 I do this because my cousin Bobby once told me that “the best camera to have, is the one on you when you need one.”
 I try to avoid taking any posed or fake kind of photo I could take.

 6. Was photography your first choice of a career?
 Is it something you’ve always wanted to do?

-No, actually.
+César Buitrago: No, actually.
 My first choice for a career was Soccer.
-I played soccer all of my life and found success through club, which is what brought me to where I live now.
-I got recruited to play at a University in Minnesota, played for four years, but instead of investing the time in trying out around the city and out of the country I realized that my true passion is photography.
+I played soccer all of my life and found success through club.
+Which is what brought me to where I live now.
+I got recruited to play at a University in Minnesota, played for four years.
+But, instead of investing the time in trying out around the city and out of the country I realized that my true passion is photography.
 Ever since, it has been something I know I’ll always want to do.

 7. What is your favorite photograph that you’ve ever taken?
 Why?

-So I’ve got photos that I truly love.
-I’m working on a couple of personal projects, one which will be a gift to my family from a vacation we took that includes several of the moments we shared that are captured in a non intrusive way and very organically as well.
+César Buitrago: So I’ve got photos that I truly love.
+I’m working on a couple of personal projects.
+One which will be a gift to my family from a vacation we took that includes several of the moments we shared.
+That are captured in a non intrusive way and very organically as well.
 These I loved the most.
 However, as far as my FAV photograph, I don’t think I’ve captured it yet.

 Who are some of your favorite photographers?
-Comment below and they may be interviewed next!
+Share with us on social at @h_collective and they may be interviewed next!